 Something was just here, but what: a wayward prowler, a midnight ghoul?

-No, I am too old for this, to be spooked by the simplest of bumps and rattles.
+No, I am too old for this: to be spooked by the simplest bump.
 This is an old building.
 And like an old man it can make loud sounds for no apparent reason.
 It is not a specter.
 It’s not a spook.
 It’s not a former tenant returning from the grave.

-It would be so much easier if a burglar came into the room.
+It would be easier if a burglar came into the room.
 I may even help him remove my twenty-year-old TV.

 I take a deep breath, then a step.

-The color of living room starts to return, but there is the kitchen, two bedrooms and a long hallway to take me there.
+The color of the room starts to return, but there is still the kitchen, two bedrooms and a long hallway to take me there.

 Leave a Reply